Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Results and Discussion

-Finally, we display the schematic phase diagram for the bubble domains as a function of $H$ and $T$ in Fig.~\ref{phasedia}, based on the field dependence of the area fractions and THE in \crgb.
+Finally, we display the schematic phase diagram for the bubble domains as a function of $H$ and $T$ in Fig. \ref{phasedia}, based on the field dependence of the area fractions and THE in \crgb.
 At zero field, bubbles are topologically trivial, but small fields induce nonzero topological charge with widely distributed onset scales.
-This is reflected in the gradual rise of THE and the broad width of $\partial\chi/\partial H$ of which maximum fall into the close proximity to$ H_T$.
-Near $H_T$, most bubbles transform to having topological texture, which MFM image do not have sensitivity to pick out this change, and thus the area fraction remains constant from zero field to approximately $H_T$.
-In $H>H_T$, the spin polarization starts and both area fraction and $\rho_{xy}^T$ diminish jointly..
+This is reflected in the gradual rise of THE and the broad width of $\dchidh$, of which maximum fall into the close proximity to $ H_T$.
+Near $H_T$, most bubbles transform to having topological texture, which MFM images do not have sensitivity to pick out this change, and thus the area fraction remains constant from zero field to approximately $H_T$.
+In $H>H_T$, the spin polarization starts and both area fraction and $\rho_{xy}^T$ diminish simultaneously.

-The phase diagram in Fig. \ref{phasedia} shows resemblance with the phase diagrams of Skyrmion systems with B20-structure \cite{Siegfried2017,Bauer2017,Bannenberg2018}.
-The onset of the Skyrmion lattice phase boundary marked by the THE and $\chiac$ in B20 systems is rather abrupt as a function of field, and it is independent of $T$ \cite {Bauer2012, Yu2015, Siegfried2017}.
-Similarly, in \crgb, the representative field scales $H_T$ and $H_P$, indicating the onset of the topological bubble domains, remain also mostly $T$-independent until very close to $T_C$, as shown in Fig.~\ref{phasedia}.
+To gain insight, we compare Fig. \ref{phasedia} to the phase diagrams of the B20-structured magnets hosting the skymion lattice \cite{Bauer2012,Bannenberg2018,Wilhelm2011}.
+The onset of the skyrmion lattice phase boundary marked by the THE and $\chiac$ in B20 systems is rather abrupt as a function of field, and it is independent of $T$ \cite{Bauer2012}.
+Similarly, in \crgb, the representative field scales $H_T$ and $H_P$, indicating the onset of the topological bubble domains, remain also mostly $T$-independent until very close to $T_C$, as shown in Fig.~\ref{phasedia}. \black

 However, the stark difference in \crgb~ is that the onset field to establish topological charge hugely varies bubble by bubble, thus the field dependence of the THE exhibit the gradual rise and fall.
-The size of the THE is also determined by the Skyrmion density, which is proportional to the effective gauge field responsible for generating the THE \cite{Chapman2013}.
+The size of the THE is also determined by the skyrmion density, which is proportional to the effective gauge field responsible for generating the THE \cite{Chapman2013}.
 For \crgb, the large bubble size effectively reduces the magnitude of the gauge field, leading to the small magnitude of the THE signal as well.